miguelanruiz/workshop-github-actions/docs/workshop/4-dockerized-example-project.md

 # Dockerize the Python Project

+This section provides a step-by-step guide to containerizing a Python project using Docker.
+It covers both manual procedures and automation through GitHub Actions.
+You'll learn how to build a multi-stage Docker image, configure environment variables, and run the application locally.
+Additionally, the guide includes instructions for creating a GitHub Actions workflow to automate the containerization process, leveraging popular Docker-related actions.
+By the end of this section, you'll have a fully functional Docker container ready for deployment.

 | **Version Control** | -                          |
 | ------------------- | -------------------------- |
 | `caprivm`           | <juan.caviedes@neoris.com> |
 | Updated             | _May 6, 2025_              |

+> [!CAUTION]
+> :exclamation: While following the guide, **please do not create any commits**.
+There's a special section for this.

 ## Table of Contents